webxdc/webxdc_docs/src/spec.md

 that can then be sent to a chat by the user.
-Implementations may ask the user for a destination chat and then set up the message as a draft, so it is clear that the outgoing message is really a result of some user interaction.
+Implementations may ask the user for a destination chat and then set up the message as a draft, so it is clear that the outgoing message is a result of some user interaction.

 - `message`: an object with the following properties:
   - `message.file.base64`: base64 encoded file data